Alfresco/acs-packaging/docs/design-doc-direct-access-links.md

 the `alfresco.restApi.directAccessUrl.enabled` property.
 If the REST endpoint is disabled, but the feature is enabled system-wide and on the content-store, then the direct access URLs will only be usable by Java clients (only service-level requests will be possible).

-In terms of **expiry times** (both default & max), the rule of thumb is: the _system-wide_ settings take precedence over the _content-store_-specific or _rest-api_-specific configuration.
-The later-ones, for instance, can only further restrict the system-wide expiry time (if set), but never increase it.
-Basically, the smaller values will be used.

 ### API